Proven Long Beach Truck Accident Attorney Ready To Help You

 The 710 freeway, also called the Long Beach Freeway, runs in a north-south direction.
 It is especially busy with trucks since it connects the Long Beach and Los Angeles ports via the Terminal Island Freeway (SR-47).
 The 710 freeway ends in San Pedro with exits in Downtown Long Beach, Pacific Coast Highway, and Artesia Boulevard.
 The 605 freeway, also known as the San Gabriel Freeway, is 27 miles long and has three exits within the city at Carson Street, Spring Street, and Willow Street.
 Interstate 405 or the 405 freeway is a highly trafficked highway that runs through 8 miles of Long Beach.
 It starts at Studebaker Road and ends at the 710 freeway with exits at Atlantic Avenue and Lakewood Boulevard.

-You need a lawyer who has experience handling truck accident claims and understands the state and federal regulations that apply in these situations.
+You need an attorney who has experience handling truck accident claims and understands the state and federal regulations that apply in these situations.
 Attorney Michael Beliz has years of experience representing injured victims in Long Beach truck accident claims.
 If you need assistance, contact our office to schedule a consultation.

 How Our Truck Accident Lawyers in Long Beach Can Help

-When you retain the Beliz Law Firm to represent you, we will immediately start an independent investigation.
+When you retain The Beliz Law Firm, P.C. to represent you, we will immediately start an independent investigation.
 The other driver’s insurance company will be looking for any way to place the bulk of liability on you.
 Their primary goal is to reduce their exposure and potential payout.

 We will work tirelessly to build the strongest case possible.
 We will use aggressive legal strategies and preserve all necessary evidence in your case.
 Examples of investigative steps we will take in your case include: